kallaway/100-days-of-code/log.md

 **Thoughts**: Took a bit of break, had a hard time getting motivated.
 Also had a few things going on.
 But now I am back at it, and want to make a mobile video game search app.
 Expo snack is limited in what it can do so need to bring it down to my local environment.

 **Link(s) to work**: [Expo-Snack](https://snack.expo.io/@tiarose2014/game-search)

+### Day 11: July 8th, 2020

+**Today's Progress**: Started a vue.js app that hits a video game api

+**Thoughts**: Going to do the video game api using vue and make it mobile friendly.
+Brining Native down to my local env would cause me to downgrade npm.
+Vue is super cool.
+Plan is to render the info I am getting, add some authentication, and CSS it up

+**Link(s) to work**: Haven't push it yet, some commented out code I need to delete

 Template: